pointave/SharkBit/README.md

 # SharkBit

 SharkBit is a desktop application for video cropping, editing, and exporting, with advanced features like scene detection and multi-video playback.
 Streamlined dataset generation by making all the shortcuts on one hand.
-This project will continue to evolve.
-Updated to now have audio trimming like Audacity.
-I will repair code soon currently next track button doesnt work and pause is accomplished by pushing the Audio Button.
-I'll have separate memory for audio amd video so you can switch much faster.

-I'm sorry I lost the most perfect version of this app, I'll try to rebuild what once was.
-(Did not know what rebasing was, and now taking the route of just cloning new repo and pasting changed files in that...)
+There is a second tab accessible through the Shark Portal.
+Audio trimming easily with A and S key to set markers and B to export.
+To view video while editing audio files you need to click on audio file list first.
+App is not optimized yet but fully functional.

 ## 🔑 Shortcuts